 SymetryML JSON API Objects

 You must pass a JSON request body that is appropriate for the service being called.
 The following table describes the supported request bodies.
-For a detailed description about these objects, see .
+For a detailed description about these objects, see Appendix A.

 DataFrame